-Foam rolling is one way to perform what’s technically known as “self myofascial release” or SMR.
-Perform basic SMR techniques on yourself to reduce your chances of repetitive stress injury, minimize muscular imbalances and improve your overall flexibility, function and athletic performance.
+Foam rolling is one way to perform what’s technically known as “self-myofascial release” or SMR.
+Learning how to perform basic SMR techniques on yourself can reduce your chances of repetitive stress injury, minimize muscular soreness, correct muscle imbalances and improve your overall flexibility, function and performance.

-SMR is the first step in a corrective exercise continuum, which I discussed in a previous article.
+SMR is the first step in a corrective exercise continuum, which I discussed in The Criminal vs. The Victim – Targeting the source of your muscle and joint pain.
 It helps to “inhibit” overactive and tight muscle tissues – or to be specific, the fascia.
 Fascia are sheets of fibrous connective tissue that form webs or bands under the skin to attach, stabilize, surround and separate muscles and internal organs.
 Fascia can contract, relax and move on its own.

 Any kind of overload and stress takes a cumulative toll the fascia.
 It can dehydrate and form adhesions, also known as “knots” from a number of causes, such as repetitive micro-trauma from muscle imbalances and chronic inflammation.
 These knots can bring about chronic pain, either directly over the injury site or, more often, radiating away from the injury site to other areas of the body.
 Left unattended, these can further contribute to existing muscle imbalances and movement limitations.

 The basic idea behind SMR is that with the help of tools, you can self-massage and help break up and dissipate knots in the fascia and muscle tissue surrounding it.
-The theory is that by breaking up these knots, the muscle fibers become better aligned, so in turn the gliding surface of the fascia move more freely.
+By breaking up these knots, the muscle fibers become better aligned, so in turn the gliding surface of the fascia move more freely.

 SMR’s benefits include: